| At a Glance | |

 The NAD+ decline data (50–80% by age 60) comes from observational studies.
 Clinical trials of NAD+ precursors typically run 8–12 weeks.
 Blood NAD+ does not always reflect tissue-level changes.
 Long-term outcomes from chronic NAD+ supplementation remain an open question.

-This protocol is built on the best available mechanistic evidence and practical experience.
-It is not a substitute for medical supervision.
+This protocol is built on mechanistic evidence and practical experience.
+It is not a controlled clinical protocol, and it should not be treated as proof that NAD+ is required for every retatrutide user.

 Related Topics